-Whether you’re aspiring to dive into the copywriting field and become a copywriter yourself, or you want to write the copy for your own product, service, or website, this article is for you.
+What is copywriting?
+A question as basic as can be, yet as vital as can be.
+Whether you’re aspiring to dive into the copywriting field and become a copywriter yourself, or you want to write the copy for your product, service, or website, this article is for you.

-We give you the copywriting definition, in short, show types of copywriters, elaborate on copywriting types and techniques, guide you step by step to write your own copy, and compile some of the famous copywriting formulas used by experts worldwide.
+We give you the copywriting definition, in short, what does a copywriter do? and especially what an advertising copywriter does?.
+We’ll show you types of copywriters, and types of copywriting services, elaborate on copywriting types and techniques, guide you step by step to write your copy, and compile some of the famous copywriting formulas used by experts worldwide.

 What Is Copywriting Definition?

-In one sentence, copywriting, as the name obviously suggests, is the skill of writing a copy to advertise a product or a service.
+If you were ever asked to define copywriting, in one sentence, copywriting, as the name suggests, is the skill of writing a copy to advertise a product or a service.

-By advertising here, we mean all the forms of marketing strategies for a product or a service on every possible marketing channel.
+But if you were ever curious about what an advertising copywriter does, then we’ll make it simple for you.
+By advertising here it means all the forms of marketing strategies for a product or a service on every possible marketing channel.

-That’s why copywriting appears wherever there’s an audience, and that’s basically EVERYWHERE:
+That’s why copywriting appears wherever there’s an audience, and that’s EVERYWHERE:

 Copywriting is a creative, and somehow fun, job to do, even if you’re not a copywriter yourself.

-You might need to come up with different copies for a product you’re marketing for, a service you provide, a website you launched, or even a blog you’re maintaining.
+You might need to come up with different copies of a product you’re marketing for, a service you provide, a website you launched, or even a blog you’re maintaining.

 You could also need to write content marketing copies for your small startup company, like the “About Us” section or some product descriptions.